 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the floaters and the tests that may need to be done (see see Some Causes and Features of Eye Floaters).
+What they find during the history and physical examination often suggests a cause of the floaters and the tests that may need to be done (see Table 2: Some Causes and Features of Eye Floaters).